Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Theories of international trade

 The development of world trade is based on the benefits it brings to the countries participating in it.
-The theory of international trade gives an idea of what is the basis of this gain from foreign trade, or what determines the direction of foreign trade flows.
-International trade serves as a tool through which countries, by developing their specialization, can increase the productivity of available resources and thus increase the volume of goods and services they produce, improve the welfare of the population.
+The theory of international trade gives an idea of what is the basis of this gain from foreign trade, or what determines the directions of foreign trade flows.
+International trade serves as a tool through which countries, by developing their specialization, can increase the productivity of existing resources and thus increase the volume of goods and services they produce and improve the level of well-being of the population.

-Many well-known economists dealt with international trade issues.
-The main theories of international trade - Mercantilist theory, A. Smith's Theory of absolute advantages, D. Ricardo's and D. S. Mill's Theory of comparative advantages, Heckscher-Ohlin theory, Leontief's paradox, Product life cycle theory, M. Porter's theory, Rybchinsky's theorem, and also The Theory of Samuelson and Stolper.
+Many famous economists have dealt with international trade issues.
+The main theories of international trade - Mercantilist theory, A. Smith's Theory of Absolute Advantage, D. Ricardo and D. S. Mill's Theory of Comparative Advantage, Heckscher-Ohlin Theory, Leontief Paradox, Product Life Cycle Theory, M. Porter's Theory, Rybczynski Theorem, and Samuelson and Stolper Theory.

 Mercantilist theory.
-Mercantilism is a system of views of economists of the XV-XVII centuries, focused on the active intervention of the state in economic activity.
+Mercantilism is a system of views of economists of the 15th-17th centuries, focused on the active intervention of the state in economic activity.
 Representatives of the direction: Thomas Maine, Antoine de Montchretien, William Stafford.
-The term was proposed by Adam Smith, who criticized the works of the mercantilists.
-The mercantilist theory of international trade arose during the period of primitive accumulation of capital and the great geographical discoveries, based on the idea that the presence of gold reserves is the basis of the prosperity of the nation.
-Foreign trade, the mercantilists believed, should be focused on obtaining gold, since in the case of a simple commodity exchange, ordinary goods, being used, cease to exist, and gold accumulates in the country and can be reused for international exchange.
+The term was proposed by Adam Smith, who criticized the works of mercantilists.
+The mercantilist theory of international trade arose during the period of initial accumulation of capital and great geographical discoveries, and was based on the idea that the presence of gold reserves was the basis for the prosperity of a nation.
+Foreign trade, the mercantilists believed, should be focused on obtaining gold, since in the case of simple commodity exchange, ordinary goods, once used, cease to exist, and gold accumulates in the country and can be used again for international exchange.

-Trading was considered as a zero-sum game, when the gain of one participant automatically means the loss of the other, and vice versa.
-To obtain the maximum benefit, it was proposed to increase state intervention and control over the state of foreign trade.
-The trade policy of the mercantilists, called protectionism, was to create barriers in international trade that protect domestic producers from foreign competition, stimulate exports and restrict imports by imposing customs duties on foreign goods and receiving gold and silver in return for their goods.
+Trading was viewed as a zero-sum game, where the gain of one participant automatically means the loss of another, and vice versa.
+To obtain maximum benefits, it was proposed to strengthen government intervention and control over the state of foreign trade.
+The trade policy of the mercantilists, called protectionism, was to create barriers in international trade that protect domestic producers from foreign competition, stimulate exports and limit imports by introducing customs duties on foreign goods and receiving gold and silver in return for their goods.

 The main provisions of the Mercantilist theory of international trade: